-It has one of the most economically active populations of any UK city, with 75.6% of residents (aged 16 to 64 years) in employment.
+In 2018, Edinburgh had one of the most economically active populations of any UK city, with 75.6% of residents (aged 16 to 64 years) in employment.
 Nearly half of those who were not (42%) were registered as students.

 Edinburgh’s diverse talent pool reflects its international appeal as an inspiring city in which to live, as well as its thriving student population of nearly 80,000 people enrolled in further and higher education.

 Edinburgh attracts talent from all over the world, drawn to the city by a critical mass of rewarding career opportunities generated by a thriving, diverse regional economy, a renowned quality of life and a cultural offer that is second to none.

 With a student population of more than 80,000 people in further and higher education, 60,500 of whom are at university, Edinburgh also benefits from a rich and diverse talent pipeline.

 There can be few better endorsements of the opportunities Edinburgh offers to young people than the fact that nearly half (42%) of all graduates from the city’s four universities – The University of Edinburgh, Edinburgh Napier University, Heriot-Watt University and Queen Margaret University – chose to stay and build their careers in the city after graduation.

 Edinburgh benefits from a large metropolitan travel to work area.
 More than 1.6 million people live within of 90-minute travel to work area.

 Excellent rail connections across the city region mean people commute into Edinburgh from the Lothians, the Borders, Fife, Dundee and Perth, while around 25,000 people a day also commute daily from Glasgow.
 Typical travel times to Edinburgh city centre include Livingston (18 mins); Falkirk (23 mins); Dunbar (25 mins); Dunfermline (31 mins); North Berwick (33 mins); Stirling (41 mins); Berwick upon Tweed (42 mins) Glasgow (49 mins) and Kirkcaldy (55 mins).